yashkhetade/MasterProductivity2026-/IMPRulesNew2026.md

 ## Superlative -  It is used for ( a group) and the is used before  Superlative

 ## The is not used with MOST

+## We dont use superlative/comparatvive degress with words like dead, sad ,complete , annual etc

+## Than ke bad adjective ho to er nahi ayega
+## use more there

+## Than ke bad Noun ho to Use Comparative Degree

+## Similarity ( as quick as ) dont use as  Comparative Degree as

+## Countable Noun ke sath - few use karo
+## Uncountable Noun ke sath  - less

+## HE is a  average student in maths (wrong)

+## HE is a  student average  in maths (right)